 Veterans Assistance Fund is also offered in Thurston County.
 It offers eligible veterans and their immediate family members assistance with past due mortgage payments and rent.
 Other financial aid may be provided for power and water bills, garbage, food, bus passes and burial expenses.
-412 Lilly Rd NE, Olympia, WA, 98506.
+Location is 412 Lilly Rd NE, Olympia, WA, 98506.
 Call (360) 867 – 2625.

 City of Olympia and City Services offers the disabled, senior citizens, and other qualified low income families with a discount on their utilities.
 These services and savings are only for customers who qualify.
 While program terms can vary, rates will generally be set at 50% of the standard utility rate for Solid Waste, Water, Sewer and Stormwater costs.
 Address is 601 4th Ave E, Olympia, WA, 98501.
 Dial (360) 753 – 8340 or (360) 753-8380.

 There is a health care program that will support local residents, and it is called the Olympia Health Care Clinic.
 The non-profit pprovides low-income as well as families and individuals that have no insurance with discounted and free health care.
 They do also provide diagnostic testing and also medical treatment for patients with urgent medical conditions and acute needs.
 Or get free basic dental screenings, exams, and teeth extractions if needed.